mhkarsten/oop-project-Q3/README.md

 Strong points:

-*  -Able to fully be focused on what I'm doing/coding
+*  Able to fully be focused on what I'm doing/coding

-*  -Pushing through with stuff even if it's a bumpy ride
+*  Pushing through with stuff even if it's a bumpy ride

 Weak points:

-*  -Going into too much detail and kinda wasting time on perfecting small things.
+*  Going into too much detail and kinda wasting time on perfecting small things.

-*  -Easily becoming down if something doesn't work
+*  Easily becoming down if something doesn't work